> Travel & Visa Requirements

 For European travelers, ID Cards from their European home country may be sufficient, or you may not have to pass through immigration at all if you are travelling within the Schengen Area.

-Note: Please read the information below and familiarise yourself with the impending launch of the EES & ETIAS, as when launched, it will impact non-EU visitors travelling to Portugal & Spain.
+Note: Please read the information below and familiarise yourself with the requirements for the new EES, and also the ETIAS which is scheduled for 2026.
+When fully launched, they will impact non-EU visitors travelling to Portugal & Spain.

 ees & etias portrait image